Our Story So Far

 Novice and expert photographers can enter up to 10 images: 4 portfolio entries and an additional 6 entries for the different categories every year.
 Entry is free.
 See our competition section for more information.

-“Through the Comedy Wildlife Photography Awards, we aim to widen understanding and engagement with global conservation - for the preservation of biodiversity and the health and enrichment of everyone on Earth.”
+“Through the Comedy Wildlife Photography Awards, we aim to widen understanding and engagement of a sustainable world - and wildlife conservation specifically - for the preservation of biodiversity and the health and enrichment of everyone on Earth.”

 This is our mission.
 Yup, it is certainly ballsy, a bit grandiose, but isn’t that what a mission should be?
 Aspirational, otherwise what’s the point.
 We want to educate and enlighten, and we want to do this by earning people’s attention by showing them things they don't expect.